barchart/events-client-js/docs/content/concepts/event_structure.md

 ## Overview

 Depending on your environment, you will either work with JavaScript objects or JSON data.
-Regardless, [Schema.Event](content/sdk/lib-data?id=schemaevent) represents an event occurrence.
-It describes five vital attributes:
+Regardless, [Schema.Event](content/sdk/lib-data?id=schemaevent) defines five basic attributes:

 * Customer
 * Product